 In Meteora there are several bakeries serving baklava and halva, a local dessert with butter, toasted almonds and sugar.
 It had a mochi-like gelatinous consistency and the top part tasted like flan.
 It was delicious and so fattening!

-We discovered a taverna just a block away from our hotel, and we liked it so much we ate there three times!
-(Hey, we’re all about trying new things, but when the variety is so limited and an area tends to serve the same exact menu items cooked a bit differently and you find something you like with excellent food, service and ambiance, you frequent it multiple times!)
 I love that depending on the region of Greece in which you are visiting, the local fare differs.
-For example, food on Crete Island was very different from right plop in the center of Greece (no seafood, and because of the higher altitudes and cooler climates, olives aren’t as prolific.)
+For example, food on Crete Island was very different from inland mainland Greece, where you’ll find very little seafood, and because of the higher altitudes and cooler climates, olives aren’t as prolific as they are in the coastal regions.
 Some popular food dishes here include briam (a mixture of fresh vegetables in the oven, cooked in tomato sauce), grilled cheese with balsamic vinaigrette, lots of fresh meats (usually lamb, pork and chicken), Greek meatballs in tomato sauce, and stuffed zucchini with minced meat, onions, rice dill & oregano.
 And of course, you can always count on a Greek salad tasting the same pretty much anywhere you go.
 I think by this point in our trip, we have eaten around 30 Greek salads.

 Our second day in Meteora consisted of exploring some of the hiking trails, which were phenomenal.